sjohns09/turtlebot_walker/README.md

 # turtlebot_walker

-A walker algorithm using the turtlebot and gazebo
+A walker algorithm utilizing the turtlebot and gazebo

 ## Overview

+Demo of turtlebot navigating an unknown world, by implementing a Roomba-like algorithm.
+The robot moves forward until it encounters an obstacle, then stops before it collides, rotates until a clear path is found, and moves forward again.

 ## Dependencies

- - ROS Kinetic is installed on machine
+ - ROS Kinetic is installed on machine, which will include a Gazebo install
+ - The Ros turtlebot package is installed on the machine
- - "beginner_tutorials" is cloned in a configured catkin workspace
+ - "turtlebot_walker" is cloned in a configured catkin workspace

 ## Build